thyagomanhaes/thyagomanhaes/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on a bank in credit area using Python, Azure Databricks and a lot of SQL queries to integration many internal systems.
+- 🌱 I’m currently learning FastAPI, Event-Driven Architecture, Docker, Microservices, AWS and Web Scraping
+- 📫 How to reach me: thyago.ufs@gmail.com
+-
 <!--
 **thyagomanhaes/thyagomanhaes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.